yogeshyadavas/yogeshyadavas/README.md

-- 👋 Hi, I’m currently student at FGIET, in CSE department
+- 👋 Hi, and Welcome to my profile.
+I'm Yogesh Yadav.
+I’m currently student at FGIET, in CSE department.
 - My outstanding ability is developing solutions to computationally challenging problems communicating them in written and oral form and working with teams to implement them.
 - 👀 I’m interested in coding on various platforms,